github-kbaker/DevSecOps/README.md

 Along the way, PROTIP comments highlight tips and tricks of the pros, such as:

-1. What are the best and most popular tools and utilities pros use.
+1. What are the best and most popular tools and utilities the top pros use.
 1. How to setup your laptop quickly (using dotfiles and brew/chocolatey).
 1. How to write bash scripts to be "idempotent", so you can run them again and again.
 1. How to check for errors at each step so the script stops upon error.